 Participation and engagement are expected and integral to success in the course.
 I will post updates and reminders on iCollege throughout the semester.
 Please keep up with the timeline in the syllabus each week in case you have questions or concerns about completing the assigned tasks.
 Note the cycle of work and deadlines for each week.
 Deadlines are vital to maintain a productive rhythm in our class and one assignment often builds on another.
 Weekly participation grades vary.
-Some weeks include online discussion board posts, reading responses, in-class assignments and activities, homework to be turned in, and in-class discussion.
+Participation includes some combination of quote and question online discussion board posts, reading responses, in-class assignments and activities, homework, and in-class discussion.